Are you looking for a great combination air & magnetic rowing machine?

 Luckily, the CRW800 Rower has a ton of great comfort features.

-The seat is soft enough to prevent butt pain but firm enough where you don’t feel stuck to the seat.
+The seat is soft enough to prevent butt pain but firm enough that you don’t feel stuck to the surface.
 It also glides smoothly up and down the monorail on commercial-grade ball-bearing rollers.

 A 20.0″ seat height is also a bit taller than the average rowing machine, which makes it nice and easy to get on and off.
-A great benefit for people with joints issues!
+A great benefit for people with joint issues!

 Each footrest is adjustable and is very similar to many of the other high-end rowing machines on the market.
 The footrests can fit any shoe size and are easily adjusted by moving the plate up or down and pulling the straps over your feet.